 Second, the team measures the initial performance of the process.

 Third, the team analyses the process by isolating each input, or potential reason for failure.

 Through analysis, your team identifies the reason for process error.
-This gives them a base to improve system performance, adding control to the process to ensure that it won’t become ineffective again.
+This gives them a base to improve system performance, adding the control to the process to ensure that it won’t become ineffective again.

 10. Gamification ?